EyadTamer999/Crack-It/README.md

-# Crack-It
+# AR Game for Autism Children - Top G(IU) - Exeed Hackathon Project

-Team "Top G(IU)" 1st place winning Exeed hackathon project, made by Eyad Hassan, Mahmoud Osama, Mohammed A. Yahia, Ahmed Shehata, and Ahmed Yehia
+Congratulations to Team "Top G(IU)" for securing the 1st place in the Exeed Hackathon!
+This project, an AR Game for Autism Children, was developed by Eyad Hassan, Mahmoud Osama, Mohammed A. Yahia, Ahmed Shehata, and Ahmed Yehia.
+## Project Description

+The AR Game for Autism Children, developed by Team Top G(IU), is an innovative solution designed to assist and support children with autism spectrum disorder (ASD).
+Our project aims to provide a fun and interactive gaming experience that promotes learning, engagement, and social interaction for children on the autism spectrum.

 #### Don't forget to download and import the vuforia sdk package to unity
 - [vuforia package](https://developer.vuforia.com/downloads/SDK)